 In short, just because a senior is sitting at the sales desk, you most certainly cannot assume they are emotionally ready to “sign on the line which is dotted,” as Alec Baldwin’s character famously said.

 I can’t wrap up this post until I mention something in Ms. Gross’ article that I have personally witnessed again and again.
 Gross notes that upon returning home from her exploratory trip to the CCRC, she reached out to a friend who moved into another CCRC community a few years ago.
 The friend shared that she too had struggled emotionally with the move–the fear of change and the feeling that this milestone proved once and for all that she was an “old lady.”
 And, as with most new residents, there was an adjustment period when she moved to the CCRC.

 But as so commonly happens, this friend soon began to feel at-home in her new residence, met friends, began enjoying the community’s many amenities, and actually felt a tremendous sense of relief, as if a huge, stressful weight had been lifted from her.
 I often hear new CCRC residents say, “I don’t know why I waited so long!”

 Just as my pastor so wisely advised me when I was struggling, it is crucial that CCRC sales counselors understand where the senior is on their “journey.”
 What emotions are they feeling about aging and the prospect of moving to a CCRC?
 What are their motivations for making this move?
 What concerns are holding them back?
 As a salesperson, are you walking with this prospective resident or figuratively pushing them from behind?

-Are you a senior who wants to learn more about CCRCs?
+Want to learn more about CCRCs?

 If you are considering a move to a CCRC, we have numerous resources that can help you educate yourself on entrance requirements, how CCRC contracts work, and the many benefits of moving to a CCRC.
-We also offer individual reports on hundreds of CCRCs across the country to help you determine which community is right for you!
+We also offer individual reports on CCRCs across the country to help you determine which community is right for you!